 (3) A third 7-10 page report (Annexure 3) forwarding a set of working information on some broad construction details along with broad specification of spaces; broad design features; aggregate passive architectural and green materials choices and eco-furnishing.
+Use at the most A-3 size for this purpose.
 The information will assure the full preparedness of the Consultant-bidder to master a Detailed Project Report (DPR) eventually.

-Viswa Bharati invites the willing consultant-bidders to visit the site (at their own cost) on any one of two days (25-27 October 2016).
-On both days, the site visit will be followed by showing some visuals too.
+Visva-Bharati invites the willing consultant-bidders to visit the site (at their own cost) on any day between 4th Nov to 11th November 2016 (leaving out Wednesdays and Thursdays).